-Combatant Command - A unified or specified command with a broad continuing mission under a single commander established and so designated by the President through the Secretary and with the advice and assistance of the Chairman.
+Combatant Command - A unified or specified command with a broad continuing mission under a single commander established and so designated by the President through the Secretary and with the advice and assistance of the CJCS.
 CCMDs typically have geographic or functional responsibilities.
-(JP 1-02, Source JP 1)
+(Source JP 1)

 Combatant Commander - A commander of one of the unified or specified CCMDs established by the President.
-(JP 1-02, Source JP 3-0)
+(Source JP 3-0)

-concept plan - In the context of joint operation planning level 3 planning detail, an operation plan in an abbreviated format that may require considerable expansion or alteration to convert it into a complete operation plan or operation order.
-(JP 1-02, Source JP 5-0)
+concept plan - An operation plan in an abbreviated format that may require considerable expansion or alteration to convert it into a complete operation plan or operation order.
+Also called CONPLAN.
+(Source JP 5-0)